 7.2.
 User Role

 A User can perform a limited number of the services available on the Platform.
+In particular, only an operator in the User role can activate the Go command in the ACS.

 7.3.
 Roles vs. Services Matrix